howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-We have already covered the core concept behind the `migrate` command in [Chapter 4](../4-adding-a-database/).
+[Chapter 4](../4-adding-a-database/) covers the core concept behind the `migrate` command.
 This command will also regenerate Prisma Client based on the most recent schema.

-You can now restart server with `npm run dev`.
+Restart server with `npm run dev`.
 While your previous data will have disappeared, all functionality should remain intact.
-Feel free to test out all the queries/mutations to see if they work as expected.
+Feel free to test out all the queries/mutations to confirm they work as expected.

 <Instruction>

-Add all your changes and create a new commit:
+Commit all your changes to version control:

 ```bash(path=".../hackernews-typescript/")
 git add .